dn54321/Weaget/README.md

 - [OpenWeatherMap's One Call API][9] - To find the minutely/hourly/daily weather details.

 ## How to run this project on your machine
-1. Ensure you run this project using VSCode editor
-2. Register API keys for the [API services mention above](#the-api-services-used-in-this-website).
+1. Register API keys for the [API services mention above](#the-api-services-used-in-this-website).
-4. Store API keys in .env.local found in the root folder of this project.
+2. Store API keys in .env.local found in the root folder of this project.
-5. Install pnpm from the command line
+3. Install pnpm from the command line.
 ```bash
 npm install -g pnpm
 ```
-6. Install all pnpm dependencies
+4. Install all pnpm dependencies.
 ```bash
 pnpm install
 ```

-7. Run the website
+5. Run the website.
 ```bash
 pnpm run dev
 ```